Wakoma/OfflineAI/README.md

 https://www.redditmedia.com/r/LocalLLaMA/comments/1fx9lo9/speech_to_text_on_laptop_without_api_calls/

-## Additional Local Machine Learning Limitations
+## Additional Local AI/ML Limitations

 - Bias and Fairness: The training data used to create a language model may inadvertently reflect biases present in the training set, leading to potentially discriminatory or inappropriate outputs in generated text.
   - If a language model is trained on unfiltered or biased data, it may inadvertently generate hallucinations by incorporating misinformation into its outputs.